-UW Libraries, Press staff reach tentative deal, avoid strike
+UW librarians and press staff reach tentative deal, avoid strike

-Union staff at the University of Washington Libraries and Press reached a tentative agreement with the administration early Wednesday, avoiding a strike scheduled to start just three hours later.
+Union staff at the University of Washington and Press reached a tentative agreement with the administration early Wednesday, avoiding a strike scheduled to start just three hours later.

 Members of Service Employees International Union Local 925, which has about 130 librarians and press workers, were prepared to strike at 9 a.m., taking a stand against what they say are low wages and tactics by the university to stall contract negotiations.